-BACI studies are considered where no baseline data exists and there is sufficient time to collect baseline data prior to impact.
+BACI studies may be considered where no baseline data exists and there is sufficient time to collect baseline data prior to impact.
 Data must also be collected at control/reference site(s) to ensure any temporal changes can be assessed against any natural variation.
-Where sufficient time is available or where there is sufficient pre-existing baseline data, consideration of a Multiple BACI (M-BACI) study design should be considered, using multiple impact and reference sites with data collected over a period of time before and after impact.
+Where sufficient time is available or where there is sufficient preexisting baseline data, consideration of a Multiple BACI (M-BACI) study design should be considered, using multiple impact and reference sites with data collected over a period of time before and after impact.

-Where suitable existing baseline data is available, additional data may be available from other operators in the region) or where trajectory modelling completed as part of OMP1 shows contact is not predicted within 20 days, this survey approach may be considered.
+Where suitable existing baseline data is available or where trajectory modelling completed as part of OMP1 shows contact is not predicted within 20 days, this survey approach may be considered.

-Eni notify consultancies of the Eni Environmental Panel Contract at the time large spill events (Level 2/3) which have the potential for SMPs to be triggered.
-This allows mobilisation and monitoring to be undertaken within approximately 20 days, providing sufficient time to source vessels/aircraft, finalise the monitoring design, prepare HSE documentation and mobilise to site.
+Eni will notify consultancies of the ENI Environmental Panel Contract at the time of a large spill event (Level 2/3) with the potential for scientific monitoring studies to be triggered, this will allow mobilisation and monitoring to be undertaken within approximately 20 days which allows for sufficient time to source vessels/aircraft, finalise the monitoring design, prepare HSE documentation and mobilise to site.